CodeScop/Oge-Mai-Field-Guide/hunts01.md

 - **Rewards:** 10 Hunter Tokens
 - **Recommendations:** Go ahead and pick this up right away; wordcount quests are ALWAYS good to have going on in the background

+### A Battle of Wills

+- **Unlocked by:** The Hunt Begins
+- **Type:** Battle
+- **Requirements:** Defeat 1 Velts
+- **Rewards:** 10 Hunter Tokens
+- **Recommendations:** Velts is meant to be on the challenging side, and this launches her series of challenges roaming all around Oge-Mai.
+I highly recommend this series, because it's basically fighting Velts once in a bunch of places and getting a lot of bragging rights and some nice swag at the end.

 ## A Side Path: Proving Your XXX Questline

 The quest Proving Your Worth 1/4 is actually 1/6 as of this writing (although also as of this writing, the title hasn't been updated yet to reflect that fact).
-Here's where that one goes after the first one (listed above)
+Here's where that one goes, starting with the first one that opens at the start

+### Proving Your Worth 1/4

+- **Unlocked by:** Joining the Hunt
+- **Type:** Battle
+- **Requirements:** Defeat:
+  - 3 Reenu
+  - 2 Wignow
+  - 1 Pester
+  - 1 Mawt
+- **Rewards:** 10 Hunter Tokens
+- **Recommendations:** This is mostly good for bragging rights, although it's pretty satisfying to have done.
+It dovetails well with the Luciola Forest quest Forest Creatures, and you'll get useful inventory battling these monsters.

 ### Proving Your Curiosity 2/4